Ianzhangy/Coursework1/README.md

 - The code use do while to handle user input errors during character creation and map level selection.
 - Test cases cover scenarios like character creation, combat outcomes, level progression, and potential edge cases.
-- 1.**Initialization:**
+- 1.**Initialization:** <br>
 a.
 Input letter for name, after can display. √ <br>
 b.
 Input number for name, after can display. √ <br>
 c.
 Input symbol for name, after can display. √ <br>
-- 2.**Role Selection:**
+- 2.**Role Selection:** <br>
 a.
-Input 1 to choose a warrior, and verify if the warrior's attributes are correctly set in the attribute of the main menu. √
+Input 1 to choose a warrior, and verify if the warrior's attributes are correctly set in the attribute of the main menu. √ <br>
 b.
-Input 2 to choose a mage, and verify if the mage's attributes are correctly set in the attribute of the main menu. √
+Input 2 to choose a mage, and verify if the mage's attributes are correctly set in the attribute of the main menu. √ <br>
 c.
-Input 3 to choose a hunter, and verify if the hunter's attributes are correctly set in the attribute of the main menu. √
+Input 3 to choose a hunter, and verify if the hunter's attributes are correctly set in the attribute of the main menu. √ <br>
 d. input 4, and display Enter error!
-Please enter again. √
+Please enter again. √ <br>
 e. input a, and display Enter error!
-Please enter again. √
+Please enter again. √ <br>
 f. input *, and display Enter error!
-Please enter again. √
+Please enter again. √ <br>

+- 5. **Return to Main Menu and Exit:** <br>
+a.
+Test whether it is possible to return to the main menu from each stage. √ <br>
+b.
+Test selecting exit and check if the game exits correctly. √ <br>

 ## Game Further Details